cha-y-mae/Adaptation/README.md

 ## Reproducing results

-All headline numbers reported in the paper (Tables 1–3 and appendix Tables S18–S24) can be reproduced by running the relevant config.
+All headline numbers reported in the paper can be reproduced by adding and running the relevant config.

-## AraClinicDialog

-AraClinicDialog is our clinician-constructed Arabic medical dialogue benchmark, released in `datasets/`. <!-- TODO: confirm exact path/access instructions, and add license/usage terms for the dataset itself if different from the code license. -->

 ## Citing this work